murasaki-uma/RandomColorVoronoiGenerator/README.md

 # RandomColorVoronoiGenerator
 ![sample img](sample.png)
+ofxVoro sample project for oF 0.9.0.
-This repo is color voronoi generater with a [madc/ofxVoronoi](https://github.com/madc/ofxVoronoi)
+This repo is color voronoi generater with a [madc/ofxVoronoi](https://github.com/madc/ofxVoronoi).
-click ... crate new voronoi
+click ... crate new voronoi.